FedorovEgor/Kameleoon-trial-task/README.md

 ### **Kameleoon trial task project.**

 Project created with Java 8, Spring Boot and H2 in-memory database.
+Database migrations are done with Flyway support.

 The project runs on Localhost 8080 port by default.